Team-5-Cyan-Camel/Flatmates/README.md

 ## Functionality

-1. Allow the creation of new accounts
+1. Allow the creation of new accounts (New accounts)
-2. Allow sign in
+2. Allow sign in (Sign in)
-3. Allow creating a room
+3. Allow creating a room (Create room)
-4. Allow joining an existing room
+4. Allow joining an existing room (Join room)
-5. Allow all users of a room to be seen
+5. Allow all users of a room to be seen (Show Room users)
-6. Allow a functioning roster
+6. Allow users to update their details (Update user data)
-7. Allow the host to kick members
+7. Allow the host to kick members (Kick members)
-8. Allow room members to leave the room
+8. Allow room members to leave the room (Leave room)
+9. Allow users to assign task to each other (Assign tasks) 10.

 ## GPL v3.0 License